LambdaGuitar/LambdaGuitar/README.md

 # LambdaGuitar

-### LambdaGuitar is an App that utilizies the vast Ultimate-Guitar database to simplify the search and display of stringed instrument tablature and chord charts
+### LambdaGuitar is an web app that utilizes the vast Ultimate-Guitar database to simplify the search and display of stringed instrument tablature and chord charts

 ### Deployed Link: